entur/sobek/README.md

 ### NeTEx exports
 Supports exporting vehicles and other entities to the http://netex-cen.eu/ format.
 There are many options for exports:
 * Asynchronous exports to google cloud storage.
-Asynchronous exports handles large amount of data, even if exporting thousands of stop places.
+Asynchronous exports handles large amount of data, even if exporting thousands of vehicles.
 * Synchronous exports directly returned
 * Several export parameters and filtering (ex: query or administrative polygons filtering)
 * Exports can be validated against the NeTEx schema, ensuring quality.